3D modeling: Challenges and limitations

 Despite 3D modelling being widely adopted in various domains, several constraints shape how the technology is utilized.
 Access and cost remain an issue in many regions of the world.
 Commercial licences, training, and capable hardware can be difficult to find in select regions.
-It can also be out of reach for students and small studios that can not afford it.
+It can also be out of reach for students and small studios that cannot afford it.
 Open-source ecosystems and school programs can aid in making this less of an issue, but availability and support are uneven which in turn creates an equity gap in who can learn and apply 3D modelling.

 Workflow complexity is another limitation.
 To practice 3D modelling effectively it requires knowledge of many different things.
 A 3D modelling specialist needs to understand topology, UV mapping, rigging, simulation and rendering for DCC.
 For CAD/CAM modelling parametric constraints, tolerances and manufacturing constraints must be known by the developer.
 Information schema and coordination are both required for BIM.
 Moving assets between tools can introduce incompatibility issues (meshes vs. NURBS/solids/parametric features; unit scaling; normals; material definitions), and format conversions may cause data loss without careful management.

 At scale, energy consumption can be large (this is due to high resolution simulations and rendering and dense 3D scans), which directs teams to try and optimize design complexity and adopting more efficient pipelines.
-In research and heritage work, there is another constraint where ethical and policy questions include provenance, licensing and representation (how “authoritative” a reconstruction should be labelled), especially as these reconstruction are utilized for public communication and educational purposes.
+In research and heritage work, there is another constraint where ethical and policy questions include provenance, licensing and representation (how "authoritative" a reconstruction should be labelled), especially as these reconstruction are utilized for public communication and educational purposes.

 Finally, classroom and outreach deployments must take into account pedagogical support: learners need step by step guidance and clear examples and models to follow.
-Without this, the tool’s complexity will be more of a barrier that slows students down instead of enabling them to understand and be creative.
+Without this, the tool's complexity will be more of a barrier that slows students down instead of enabling them to understand and be creative.